jamesshapiro/new-component/README.md

 $ new-component MyNewComponent
 ```

 Your project will now have a new directory at `src/components/MyNewComponent`.
-This directory has two files:
+This directory has three files:

 ```jsx
 // `MyNewComponent/index.js`